-The Scoutmaster of the unit is in charge of the troop at ALL times and is responsible for the conduct and discipline of Scouts.
+The Cubmaster is in charge of the Pack at ALL times and is responsible for the conduct and discipline of Scouts.
 All activities engaged in by Scouts and leaders should be strictly in accordance with the Scout Oath and Law, and the policies of the BSA.
 Encourage your unit to set an example by exhibiting good manners, fellowship, sportsmanship, and cleanliness.